 HDR is a high dynamic range (HDR) technique used in photography to reproduce a greater dynamic range of luminosity than is possible with standard digital imaging or photographic techniques.

-The need to apply bracketing is very logic, if you took three photos of the same subject, one at normal exposure, the second at darker exposure and the third at brighter exposure, you would have a better chance of getting a properly exposed shot to choose from.
+The need to apply to the bracket is very logical, if you took three photos of the same subject, one at normal exposure, the second at darker exposure, and the third at a brighter exposure, you would have a better chance of getting a properly exposed shot to choose from.
 That is the first obvious option, but the second amazing one is to process the three images in special software to produce an amazing HDR photo.

 The digital sensors in today’s cameras have a limited ‘dynamic range’.
 This means that they are only capable of capturing fine detail within a certain range of brightness levels.

 The exposure that’s set at the time of shooting forms the mid-point of this range and the camera can record detail on either side of this, in areas that are slightly brighter or darker than this ‘middle’ setting.

 Dynamic range can be measured in stops.
 For instance, if a camera offers eleven stops of dynamic range, it means it can record detail in areas of a picture that are up to five stops brighter and up to five stops darker than the set exposure.

 Suppose you are shooting a dark subject against a very clear bright sky, the difference in brightness between the deepest shadows on your subject to the brightest highlights in the sky may be greater than the dynamic range of the digital sensor.
 So the result will be that you are losing details.
 The figure below illustrates the idea.

 To overcome this limitation, you can try taking three shots at different exposures, one at normal exposure, another shot at short exposure that under-exposes the shadows (but ensures that the highlights aren’t burnt out), and the third shot at a long exposure that reveals the detail in the shadows (but over-exposes the highlights).